rkharkar/pvwdc-videos/README.md

 ```
 approximately.

 The specific algorithm I am using compares a string to another of the same size.
 If the sizes are different, it shortens the longer string to the length of the shorter one.
 Let's use the example I used in the "Brief summary ..." section.
 We were comparing "Margrit's" with "Margaret's".
 The algorithm first strips all non-numbers and non-letters (we can override this if necessary), so it would compare "Margrits" with "Margarets".
-Since "Margarets" is longer, it would try comparing it to "Margaret" and to "argarets".
+Since "Margarets" is longer, it would try comparing "Margrits" to "Margaret" and to "argarets".

 First, let's deal with "Margrits" vs. "Margaret".
  * Deletions - 1 ('a')